 Tie the string to the two points, making a straight line along where the ball is

 intended to start.
 In this way, the focus is drawn away from the hole itself and

 where the ball needs to be sent.

-A video of Nick demonstrating the drill himself
+Here's a video of Nick demonstrating the drill himself: